wnet-ieg-2/pbs-check-dma/README.md

 Selecting a Reverse GeoCoding Provider allows the use of the much more accurate 'device location API' that takes advantage of things like GPS etc. This is much better for mobile devices particularly, but all devices with a web browser will have improved results.
 The device returns a latitude/longitude, which then is sent to a reverse geocoding service to be converted into a info like 'county' and 'zip'.
 That's not exactly free: all of the providers require signup; most have a 'free' tier (here.com is 250k requests/month, googlemaps is 40k requests/month).

+Custom HLS streams can be supported by entering a URL for the JW Player libraries.
+See jwplayer.com for details.

+## Custom HLS and Shortcode

+The plugin creates a meta box on "page" type posts, where URLs for a stream and a mezzanine (16x9) image can be entered.
+Entering those fields enables a shortcode that can be placed in any post or page to render either the video player specified for that stream or, if the visitor is outside of geofenced region, language explaining that why the visitor is blocked.

-## Theme Integration
+## Theme Integration for PBS-hosted videos

-After activating the plugin, wherever you want to render a DMA restricted video create an instance of the PBS_Check_DMA class -- eg
+After activating the plugin, wherever you want to render a PBS-hosted but DMA-restricted video create an instance of the PBS_Check_DMA class -- eg

 ```php
 $checkdma = new PBS_Check_DMA();